 Leftover Vegetables and Bones

-We pour this rich stock into portion-sized containers and after it has cooled down we put it in the freezer.
-Once frozen solid we pop the frozen stock in a vacuum bag and vacuum seal it for using later.
+When the stock has cooled we pour it into portion-sized containers and put it in the freezer.
+Once frozen solid we put the frozen stock in a vacuum bag and vacuum seal it for using later.